Interview with EU Commissioner Vladimír pidla

 ensure the effectiveness of transnational information and consultation rights.

 But, you know, it is not just about legislation.
-The change starts in the mind.
-If we want to make this a success for
+Change starts in the mind.
+If we want to make this a success for workers

-workers and European economy, things need to change at company level.
-So, a hands-on approach and the exchange of best
+and European economy, things need to change at company level.
+So, a hands-on approach and the exchange of best practice

-pidla: The Commission works as a College.
-The initiative to revise the European Works Council Directive is a priority
+Špidla: The Commission works as a college.
+The initiative to revise the European works council Directive is a priority

 for the whole Commission.
 This was underlined by President Barroso recently when addressing a plenary session of the